notatallshaw/arandabot/README.md

 To get this bot working, do the following:

 1. Go in to the settings.json file and update the following information:
- * You Reddit Username and Password
+ * Your Reddit Username and Password
  * Which youtube channels you would like to add
  * If you would like the bot to pull all your subscribed channels
  * If you would like to the bot to loop forever or pull n times